Sunday, July 21, 2019

 So.
 What is it?
 It is a playbill from the Theatre Royal, Drury Lane.
 Annual Oratorio season of 1824.
 Under the management of the Chevalier Bochsa.
 Bochsa, whatever else he might have been, was a fine musician and an enterprising entrepreneur ... just days previously he had given the first British performance of Stadler's Jerusalem Delivered, at Covent Garden's parallel series of sacred concerts, with the flower of British vocalists ... but this was something even more way out.
 An unpublished, unperformed oratorio by an unknown Irish, amateur composer which -- unbelievably -- used as its source Pope's The Messiah.
 Why?
 How?

 Well, I have my theory.
 But it's only a theory.
 The young composer, arranger, 'author' of The Prophecy ... announced on the bill solely as 'an amateur' ... was a young Dubliner by the name of Joseph Augustine Wade.
 Esquire.
-I don't know if he really were an Esquire or not, but that's what he billed himself.
+I don't know if he really were an Esquire or not, but that's what he billed himself as.
 In the brief pieces devoted to him in various dictionaries, there seems to be a general consensus that he was born in 1796.
 He studied at Trinity College, medicine and then music, and took to writing poetry ... and along the way he met Sir John Stevenson, Mus Doc.
 (One day I must find out why this church singer was knighted; the Mus Doc was an 'honorary' degree).
 Wade supplied words for some of Stevenson's pieces, including the glee 'The Day-beam is over the sea' (1821), published as 'sung at the London, Bath and Dublin concerts', and ventured his own first songs and arrangements for the local Beefsteak Club, the Dublin concerts et al. He published a version of 'Robin Adair' decorated with embellishments said to be 'for Catalani'.
 None of this modest local work, however, prefigured an entire oratorio.
 I suspect the hand and/or influence of the knightly Mus Doc.

 So, come 24 March.
 The premiere of The Prophecy.
-Those with long enough memories, might have remembered the oratorio of the same title from the pen of Dr Thomas Busby, Mus Doc, organist of St Mary's, Newington Butts, 'a pupil of Battishill', also built on Pope's eclogue, which had been played at the Haymarket Theatre 29 March 1799 to a touch of amazement at an Englishman's temerity in treading where Handel had trod.
+Those with long enough memories, might have remembered the oratorio of the same title from the pen of Dr Thomas Busby, Mus Doc, organist of St Mary's, Newington Butts, 'a pupil of Battishill', also built on Pope's eclogue, which had been played at the Haymarket Theatre 29 March 1799, to a touch of amazement at an Englishman's temerity in treading where Handel had trod.
 It was given again in 1801, but an effort to publish it by subscription seems to have failed.
 And now it was to have a second, Irish meatmorphosis.

 Wade's Prophecy made up only one-third of the programme and, as you can see, the singers for the whole concert were all billed in a lump, with no distinction.
 Thus, I don't know precisely who sang the work (apart from the Misses Paton and Venes) or for what voices it was written, for such reviews of the evening as I have found, so far, devote only a few and unspecific comments to what I imagine must have been the first Irish oratorio.
 However, those lines were not dismissive.
 If anything, they were favourable...